tsjuusmei/datingAppFeature/README.md

 ## Getting started
+Make a new folder in wich you want to place this repository.
+(You should always pick a place apart from your own projects to prevent problems).

-### Clone this folder
+### Clone this repository
-To clone this folder add this in your terminal:
+To clone this repository add this in your terminal:

 `git clone https://github.com/annaboomsma/datingAppFeature.git`

+Your computer will now clone this repository.
+To make sure you're in the right folder add this to your terminal:

+`cd datingAppFeature`

+### Install packages
+To make sure the application will function completely you have to install all packages so add this to your terminal:

+`npm install`

+Now your computer will have installed all packages needed for this application.

+### Test if it works
+To test if the application works add this to your terminal:

+`npm run nodemon`

+If the server is running go to [localhost3000](http://localhost:3000/)